length

 The Tasman region of New Zealand is fortunate to be one of the country’s sunniest areas making it a perfect year round destination.
 Even in winter, though cooler in temperatures, you will often find you are walking under blue skies and sunshine.

 It can be quite windy on the coast but rainfall is quite evenly distributed throughout the year and so repeated days of rain are pretty rare.
-Although Summer time is the most popular season to visit the national park, the locals firmly believe that the shoulder months of spring and autumn are the optimum periods in which to visit.
+Although summer time is the most popular season to visit the national park, the locals firmly believe that the shoulder months of spring and autumn are the optimum periods in which to visit.
 During these months the crisp, cool mornings along with calm ocean waters and quiet beaches will equate to a wonderfully peaceful and serene experience.

-How does this work for solo travellers?
+How does this trip work for solo travellers?

 TRIP date selection